PII Protection

 clean_doc = guard.redact(doc)

-# Process clean_doc instead of original
+# Forward clean_doc instead of the original

-Combining with Other Guardrails
+Combining with other guardrails

 from sagewai.safety.guardrails import ContentFilter, TokenBudgetGuard